gsingh98/face-filters/index.md

 ### 2.2 Facial Data Points

 Next, for each face that is found in the frame, we run a pre-trained predictor that outputs the points of interest for the face.
 These are points along surfaces such as along the chin, around the lips as well as around the eyes.
-The facial data points are based on the key point detection as described by the IBug dataset.
+The facial data points are based on the key point detection as described by the <a href="https://ibug.doc.ic.ac.uk/resources/300-W/">IBug dataset</a>.
 The predictor outputs the 68 described points of interest for the given image.
 What is to be noted here is that this is an all-or-nothing prediction where the predictor will return nothing if it was not able to detect a single point.

 ![0d6c2ab69897ff152cb3ebe1726dca3c.jpg](0d6c2ab69897ff152cb3ebe1726dca3c.png)